microsoft/azure-percept-advanced-development/secured_locker/secured-locker-overview.md

 ![Architecture](./imgs/Azure_Percept_Model_and_Data_Protection.Architecture.png)

-To get started with provisioning a secured locker, see this [quickstart](provision-a-secured-locker.md).
+To get started see this [quickstart](provision-a-secured-locker.md).